sal-camacho/network-security/network-hardening.md

 In this activity, you will write a security risk assessment to analyze the incident and explain what methods can be used to further secure the network.

 ---
-## Network Hardening Report - Cybersecurity Incident Report
+## Network Hardening Report - Security Risk Assesment Report

 ## My Contributions
 ### Part 1: Recommended Hardening Tools & Methods